panique/mini/README.md

 One of the biggest question in the PHP world is "How do I build an application ?".
-It's hard to find a good base, a good file structure and useful information on that, but at the same time there are masses of frameworks that might be really good, but hard to understand, hard to use and extremely complex.
+It's hard to find a good base, a good file structure and useful information on that, but at the same time there are masses of frameworks that might be really good, but really hard to understand, hard to use and extremely complex.
 This project tries to be some kind of naked skeleton bare-bone for quick application building, especially for the not-so-advanced coder.

 ### This project tries to promote clean and modern PHP coding, by